la-famiglia-jst2324/parma-analytics/README.md

     # fyi. there are IDE extensions to automatically activate the environment
     micromamba activate parma-analytics

+    # do the following only once
-    pip install -e . # Install the project in editable mode (do this only once)
+    pip install -e . # Install the project in editable mode pre-commit install
    ```

 5. Export environment variables for the database: